sbt/sbt-native-packager/_sources/introduction.txt

 3. Implement package task
     The ``packageBin`` or ``publishLocal`` ( docker ) task provides the actual action to create a package.

-By enabling only a format plugin with
+By enabling a format plugin only with

 .. code-block:: scala

     enablePlugins(SomePackageFormatPlugin)

-the resulting package will be empty as a format plugin doesn't provide any configuration other than the default settings for the format plugin's specific settings.
+the resulting package will be empty because a format plugin doesn't provide any configuration other than the default settings for the format plugin's specific settings.

 Archetype Plugins
 ~~~~~~~~~~~~~~~~~

 While format plugins provide the **how**, archetypes provide the **what** gets packaged.
-They don't add configuration
-scopes, but change the configuration in all supported package format scopes.
+An archetype changes the configuration in all supported package format scopes; they don't add configuration
+scopes.

 A full list of archetypes can be found
 :ref:`here <archetypes>`.

 An archetype may provide the following:
     1. New, archetype related settings and tasks
     2. New files in your package

 By enabling an archetype plugin with